Take Action

 It is time the United States join more than 100 countries around the world and bring The Pill over-the-counter and onto the shelves for all ages, covered by insurance.
 If you’d like to help us spread the word, please use this social media toolkit to do so.

-Q: What do medical professionals think about over-the-counter birth control?
+Q: Aren't you supposed to see a doctor first?
+What do medical professionals think about over-the-counter birth control?

-A: Doctors across the country have vocally supported allowing people to buy birth control pills over-the-counter (OTC) without a prescription.
-Most recently, the American Medical Association (the largest, most powerful group of doctors in the country) stated, "Providing patients with OTC access to the birth control pill is an easy call from a public health perspective...
-Access is one of the most cited reasons why patients do not use oral contraceptives, use them inconsistently, or discontinue use.
-Expanding OTC access would make it easier for patients to properly use oral contraceptives, leading to fewer unplanned pregnancies.”
-The American College of Obstetricians and Gynecologists (ACOG), reviewed much of the published evidence documenting the safety and effectiveness of over-the-counter access to the pill, and also concluded that it should be available over the counter in the US to all ages.
-In addition, the American Academy of Family Physicians (AAFP) supports over-the-counter access as well, saying that oral contraceptive pills are "widely considered to be safe and effective medications," but lamenting that requiring a prescription is "restricting access" to safe and effective birth control.
+A: Opill went through a rigorous, years-long FDA approval process specifically focused on if people could safely buy and use the product without the advice of medical professionals.
+After several studies and a two-day hearing by medical professionals, Opill was approved for over-the-counter sale in a unanimous 17-0 vote.
+Doctors across the country have supported allowing people to buy birth control pills over-the-counter (OTC) without a prescription.
+The American Medical Association (the largest, most powerful group of doctors in the country) stated, "Providing patients with OTC access to the birth control pill is an easy call from a public health perspective.”
+The American Academy of Family Physicians says that oral contraceptive pills are "widely considered to be safe and effective medications," and requiring a prescription "restricts access" to safe and effective birth control.
+The American College of Obstetricians and Gynecologists (ACOG), reviewed much of the published evidence documenting the safety and effectiveness of over-the-counter access to the pill, and also concluded that it should be available over-the-counter in the US to all ages.

 Q: Will this make BC more expensive for young people who previously had it covered by insurance?